MicrosoftDocs/biztalk-docs/biztalk/core/wcf-adapters-property-schema-and-properties.md

 **Namespace:** http://schemas.microsoft.com/BizTalk/2006/01/Adapters/WCF-properties

 #### Action
 Specify the **SOAPAction** header field for outgoing messages.
 You can specify this value in two different ways: the single action format and the action mapping format.
-If you set this property in the single action format—for example, http://contoso.com/Svc/Op1—the **SOAPAction** header for outgoing messages is always set to the value specified in this property.
+If you set this property in the single action format—for example, http://contoso.com/Svc/Op1 — the **SOAPAction** header for outgoing messages is always set to the value specified in this property.

 If you set this property in the action mapping format, the outgoing **SOAPAction** header is determined by the **BTS.Operation** context property.
 For example, if this property is set to the following XML format and the **BTS.Operation** property is set to Op1, the WCF send adapter uses `http://contoso.com/Svc/Op1` for the outgoing **SOAPAction** header.